 Malignant tumors grow by invading nearby cells and spread to other parts of the body through a process called metastasis.
 Cells break off the tumor, enter the bloodstream or lymphatic system, and spread to another area, infecting additional tissue.
 This is how a tumor which starts in one part of the body, such as the breast or prostate, can spread to another type of tissue, such as the bones.

 If a suspicious tumor is present, it is common for a doctor to do a biopsy, or to cut off a small sample of the tumor, which is then examined under a microscope.
 The cells in malignant tumors are different the normal cells in a number of ways.
 Normal cells are uniform in shape with a nucleus containing chromatin and a nucleolus which contains RNA and DNA.
-Malignant tumors have irregular cells with large irregular nucleoli and chromatin.
+Cancerous tumors have irregular cells with large irregular nucleoli and chromatin.
 In addition, malignant cells do not stick together like normal cells, and they stain differently under a microscope.

 The TNM classification system designed by the International Union against Cancer attempts to classify malignant tumors according to the extent to which they have spread through the body.
 The T represents the size of the tumor, the N represents any lymph nodes which may be engaged, and the M stand for the extent of metastasis, or how far the cancer has spread throughout the body.
 This method is used for lung, colon and stomach cancers, among others.